Counseling Faculty & Staff

 Additional research interests include the alignment of the ASCA Mindsets with safe and supportive school environments.
 This includes restorative practices, classroom management systems, and trauma informed strategies for the school counselors.
-The school counselor / principal relationship, and school/mental health counseling issues in rural areas are also research interests of mine.
+The school counselor / principal relationship and school/mental health counseling issues in rural areas are also research interests of mine.

-I am currently the chair of the COE Diversity Committee.
+I have served as chair or co-chair of the COE Diversity Committee (2013-present).
 I completed service on the AS&P committee in spring, 2016.
-I am also the UNO representative on the MOEC district student services committee.
-University committees include Graduate Council / Committee B, University Athletic Committee, and EPACS.
+I am also the UNO representative on the MOEC district student services committee (2014-present).
+University committees include Graduate Council / Committee B (2016-17) University Athletic Committee (2016017), and EPACS (2016-2019).
 In addition, I continue to support the department by serving as the school field experience coordinator and liaison to several school districts for consultation for school counseling program and staff development.
 State-wide service committees include the Nebraska School Counselor Association Executive Committee and the Nebraska School Mental Health Task Force.

 My pragmatic research goals related to the development of models and materials which minimize barriers to comprehensive school counseling program implementation resulted in the “next steps” of integrated research and service with the “Intentional Small Group Model”.
 I continue to provide a two hour professional development session for interested schools and districts.
 These no cost professional development sessions provide school counselors with an alternative process for small group implementation that is specifically designed to address the decades old barriers which inhibit the robust inclusion of small groups within school counseling programs.